Management liability insurance

 - Claims from a liquidator acting on behalf of the company itself

-What are the most common types of claims made?
+What are the most common types of claims?

 Though the range of issues and incidents a management liability insurance policy covers is quite varied, the most common types of claims made include: